 The recording of the Administrative Public Hearing is available here.
 To view the full video, please select the link and download in Dropbox.

-The April 25 decision made in the administrative Public Hearing may be appealed to the Planning Commission within 10 calendar days by anyone who commented in either writing or at the hearing, is an owner of property within 300 feet, or the applicant themselves.
+The window to apply for an appeal closed 10 days after the April 25, 2022 decision made in the Administrative Public Hearing.
+It must have been appealed to the Planning Commission within 10 calendar days by anyone who commented in either writing or at the hearing, is an owner of property within 300 feet, or the applicant themselves.
 See Land Management Code 15-1-18(D).
-Appeals must be submitted to the Planning Department by 5 p.m. on Thursday, May 5.
-Appeals must be by letter or petition, and must contain the name, address, and telephone number of the petitioner; his or her relationship to the project or subject Property; and must have a comprehensive statement of all the reasons for the appeal, including specific provisions of the law, if known, that are alleged to be violated by the action taken.
+Appeals must have been submitted to the Planning Department by 5 p.m. on Thursday, May 5, 2022.
+Appeals must have been by letter or petition, contained the name, address, and telephone number of the petitioner; his or her relationship to the project or subject Property; and must have had a comprehensive statement of all the reasons for the appeal, including specific provisions of the law, if known, that are alleged to be violated by the action taken.

-The Appellant shall pay the applicable fee [$500] established by resolution when filing the appeal.
-The Appellant shall present to the appeal authority every theory of relief that it can raise in district court.
-Alternatively, within 15 calendar days of the April 25 decision, the City Council, on its own motion, may call up the decision for review by the Council.
+The Appellant shall have paid the applicable fee [$500] established by resolution when filing the appeal.
+The Appellant shall have present to the appeal authority every theory of relief that it can raise in district court.
+Alternatively, within 15 calendar days of the April 25, 2022 decision, the City Council, on its own motion, may have called up the decision for review by the Council.
 Land Management Code 5-1-18(K).
-In calling a matter up, the Council may limit the scope of the call-up hearing to certain issues.
+In calling a matter up, the Council may have limited the scope of the call-up hearing to certain issues.

 For questions contact the Planning Department at email@example.com or (435) 615-5060.